sonictk/MARI-Extension-Pack/DEV_RELEASE_NOTES.md

 ######Material Regions

 New nodes were added as part of the implementation of 'Material Regions'.
-Material Region Base, Material Region, Material Region Pass Through and Material Region Value Selector.
+Region Base, Region and Region Output

 Different Material Region Presets for different workflows (Roughness/Reflectance, Metallness/Roughness, SpecularGlossiness) are available.